Derek Hough & Girlfriend Hayley Erbert Laugh Over Flashback To His First ‘Dancing With The Stars’ Season

 It has been many years since Derek Hough initially joined the cast of Dancing with the Stars.
 On Friday, he and his girlfriend Hayley Erbert took a look back at those early days of his on DWTS and had some good laughs over them.

 Derek’s first run as a pro on the long-running ABC series was in Season 5 back in 2007.
-He was paired with 90210 star Jennie Garth and they made it all the way to the semi-finals.
+He was paired with Beverly Hills, 90210 star Jennie Garth and they made it all the way to the semifinals.

 While the duo found their stride and outlasted many other pairs, fans may remember that the two had a major misstep very early on in their partnership.
 He revisited the awkward incident with Hayley and shared a snippet of it via his Instagram page.